Brits in particular but also other native English speakers like to be as polite as possible, whereas Finns tend to say things far more directly.

 In written communications, it’s important to pay attention to how you formulate your message.
 The Finnish style is to say everything fairly bluntly.
 When giving feedback in Finnish, you can easily say something that corresponds to “We would like a longer term of payment” or even “We want the term of payment to be 30 days.”
 In English, you should always soften the message and say, for instance, ”Could you please consider amending the payment terms to 30 days?”

 Did you like what you read?
 Did you perhaps learn something new?
-In the Language Tip of the Month series, we are giving monthly language tips on a variety of topics.
-Follow us on social media so you don’t miss the next blog!
+In the Language Tip of the Month series, we are giving language tips on a variety of topics.
+Follow us on social media so you don’t miss the next article!